Kekunkoya/PA211-PEMA_Disaster/README.md

-# RAG Streamlit Demo with OpenAI & Gemini Toggle
+# PA 211/PEMA DisasterRAG Streamlit Demo (OpenAI & Gemini Toggle)

 This project is a **Retrieval-Augmented Generation (RAG)** demo built with **Streamlit**, allowing you to toggle between **OpenAI GPT models** and **Google Gemini models** for answering questions.